PowerShell Check If File Exists | 4 Command Lines

 Method 1.
 PowerShell Check If File Exists [Test-Path]

-The Test-Path cmdlet is commonly used to check if a file exists in PowerShell.
-It verifies the existence of a file or directory and returns a Boolean value indicating the result.
-Test-Path syntax is straightforward and supports local and remote file paths.
+The Test-The Test-Path cmdlet in PowerShell is used to check if a file or directory exists, returning a Boolean value indicating the result.
+It can verify the existence of local and remote file paths, making it a convenient tool for file system operations.

 Example: